 If you prefer, you can tick the Use rc.reaper.fm box.
-This will record your local IP for you and provide a permanent URL link which will always redirect to your local IP even if the local IP changes.
-Just follow the onscreen instructions.
+This will record your local IP and create a permanent URL link which will always redirect to your local IP even if the local IP changes.
+Just follow the on-screen instructions.